Most-Rated

 AAC in the Cloud 2018 Conference

-4.12 out of 286 ratings (909 total views)
+4.12 out of 289 ratings

 Do you struggle to connect with your AAC user?
 Do they only use their device to request?
 The problem could be what you’re choosing to talk about!
 We will discuss tools for determining highly motivating topics and tips for easy modeling in the moment to keep the conversation going.